General Practice (LAW) (LGP)

 LGP 956 - Pro Sports Law: Unique Relationship, Leagues, Team and Players

-Pro Sports Law: The Unique Relationship Between Leagues, Teams & Players.
 This course examines various legal issues affecting professional sports industries and the relationship between leagues, teams, players and affected third-parties.
-Topics include related issues in antitrust, labor, work stoppages, contracts, intellectual property, advertising/brand management, torts, franchise relocation, immigration, disability and pension systems, anti-discrimination, regulation of private associations, regulation of athlete agents and their ethical duties, sports broadcasting and eSports (sports games played on video game systems and computers).
+Topics include related issues in antitrust, labor, work stoppages, contracts, intellectual property, advertising/brand management, torts, franchise relocation, immigration, disability and pension systems, anti-discrimination, regulation of private associations, regulation of athlete agents and their ethical duties, sports broadcasting and esports.
 Pursuit of careers in sports law, especially becoming attorneys for teams or leagues or becoming sports agents, is also covered.
 Eligibility: Open to all except 1Ls.
-Course format: lecture.
-Grading: final exam, 100%.
+Course format: lecture and discussion.
 This course may be taken for an S/U grade.

 LGP 960 - Torts

-Torts exposes you to the fundamentals of the major tort doctrines, focusing primarily on negligence and introducing intentional torts and products liability.
-Through reading primary authorities - cases and statutes - and secondary authorities such as the Restatement of Torts, jury instructions, and related materials, you will learn legal principles.
-Working on skills-based exercises, you will practice analyzing and applying torts principles to factual scenarios.
-During the course you will show in writing and orally how lawyers solve problems in the area of torts - what laws they use, how they apply them to new facts, and how they use those facts to make arguments to judges or juries.
-To successfully complete this course you will: 1.
-Analyze and synthesize cases; 2.
-Solve legal problems; 3.
-Investigate facts; 4.
-Make legal arguments; 5.
-Understand how to access information related to tort law; 6.
-Think critically about law, policy and the torts system; 7.
-Draft legal documents that communicate clearly, are persuasive, and comply with applicable rules; 8.
-Learn: A. The basic law and policy of torts: negligence, intentional torts and products liability; B. Which tort issues are decided by judges, which by juries (or judges sitting as fact finders); C. The interrelationship of different torts causes of actions; and 9.
-Participate professionally in class.
-Eligibility: Required JD course.
-Course format: problem-based.
-This course is recommended for taking the bar exam.
-Grading: other (see syllabus), 100%.
-This course cannot be taken for an S/U grade.
+This course exposes students to the fundamentals of the major tort doctrines, focusing primarily on negligence and introducing intentional torts, strict liability, and products liability.
+Through reading primary authorities - cases and statutes - and secondary authorities such as the Restatement of Torts, jury instructions, and related materials, students learn legal principles.
+Working on skills-based exercises, students practice analyzing and applying torts principles to factual scenarios.
+During the course students show in writing and orally how lawyers solve problems in the area of torts - what laws they use, how they apply them to new facts, and how they use those facts to make arguments to judges or juries.

 LGP 963 - Law and Mental Health

 This two-credit course, meeting on selected Mondays (and one Saturday), equips students to manage all phases of legal proceedings in which mental health evidence and testimony are utilized.
 Students will review theories of law and mental health; assessment, treatment, credentialing, ethics, and practice standards; competency, sanity, and commitment proceedings; mental injury, antidiscrimination, and educational entitlements; delinquency, abuse/neglect, and child custody determinations; and practical aspects of forensic consultation, expert witness retention, and the lawyer’s own mental health.
 Open to all except 1Ls.
-Grading Information: Final examination= 50%; Class Preparation And Participation= 20%; and Brief Research Paper= 30%.
+Grading Information: Final examination= 80%; Class Preparation and Participation= 20%.

 LGP 969 - Article II Sales